 See why 2000+ organizations globally have chosen eSentire for their MDR Solution.

-The eSentire Threat Response Unit (TRU) is aware of claims that threat actors are now actively exploiting the critical Windows Server Update Service (WSUS) vulnerability CVE-2025-59287.
+The eSentire Threat Response Unit (TRU) has observed the exploitation of the critical Windows Server Update Service (WSUS) vulnerability CVE-2025-59287 in several incidents.
 CVE-2025-59287 (CVSS: 9.8) - Windows Server Update Service (WSUS) Remote Code Execution (RCE) vulnerability.
-A remote and unauthenticated threat actor may "send a crafted event that triggers unsafe object deserialization in a legacy serialization mechanism" resulting in unauthenticated RCE.
+A remote and unauthenticated threat actor may “send a crafted event that triggers unsafe object deserialization in a legacy serialization mechanism” resulting in unauthenticated RCE.

-The vulnerability was initially disclosed on October 14th, 2025, and Proof-of-Concept (PoC) exploit code was released on October 17th, 2025.
-Active exploitation of this vulnerability was first reported beginning on October 23rd, 2025, with exploitation attempts continuing into October 24th, 2025.
-At this time, real-world attacks are reported to have resulted in reconnaissance and potential hands-on keyboard activity.
+The vulnerability was initially disclosed on October 14th, 2025, and Proof-of-Concept (PoC) exploit code was released on October 17th.
+Active exploitation of this vulnerability was first reported beginning on October 23rd, with eSentire observing exploitation attempts on October 26th and October 27th.
+At this time, real-world attacks have resulted in reconnaissance and hands-on keyboard activity.

 CVE-2025-59287 was first disclosed on October 14th, within Microsoft's October 2025 Patch Tuesday release, where Microsoft indicated that no exploitation had been observed, but assessed that exploitation was "More Likely".
 On October 17th, 2025, Proof-of-Concept (PoC) exploit code was published by HawkTrace for a critical CVE-2025-59287.

-Within their analysis of the vulnerability, HawkTrace claims that the vulnerability stems from the unsafe deserialization of AuthorizationCookie objects that are sent to the GetCookie() endpoint, which are "subsequently deserialized through BinaryFormatter without proper type validation", leading to Remote Code Execution (RCE) with System privileges.
+Within their analysis of the vulnerability, HawkTrace claims that it stems from the unsafe deserialization of AuthorizationCookie objects that are sent to the GetCookie() endpoint, which are "subsequently deserialized through BinaryFormatter without proper type validation", leading to Remote Code Execution (RCE) with System privileges.

 On October 23rd, Microsoft pushed an out-of-band emergency update to fully address the vulnerability that supersedes the "previous, incomplete fix from the October Patch Tuesday release".
 Microsoft updated their page on the vulnerability, confirming the release of PoC exploit code, the new patches, and confirming that Windows servers are not impacted if they do not have the WSUS Server role enabled.
 Microsoft also provided workaround steps if patching was not immediately possible, which involve disabling the WSUS Server Role if it is enabled on the server, and blocking inbound traffic to ports 8530 and 8531 on the host firewall, which will render WSUS non-operational.